sidovski/CracovSportGuide/README.md

-Krakow Sport Guide by
-Artem Blyzniakov and Kateryna Myrshavka
-KrDUIs2012 and KrDUIs2011
-Nr. alb.: 195755 and 175551
+Krakow Sport Guide is the application created by Artem Blyzniakov and Kateryna Myrshavka.
+This page should helps users find gyms or other places for workout regarding their preferences.
+Also, the page contains Facebook API with latest posts from th emost popular Cracov's sport page.
+Each of localisations has detailed description about address, work hours and photos.

-For the loading this page on your computer, you must install Node.js server and install npm package to SPA folder
+P.S.:For the loading this page on your computer, you must install Node.js server and install npm package to folder with application